All Episodes

 He's now under investigation.

-I guarantee you, ladies and gentlemen, well, I don't guarantee you, in Germany they are phasing out nuclear power.
+I guarantee you, ladies and gentlemen, well, I don't guarantee you.

-This is from Duchie.
+This is from De Spiegel.

-Chancellor Angela Merkel's government insists that electricity bills will only go up modestly as a Result of the nuclear energy phase out.
+Chancellor Angela Merkel's government insists that electricity bills will only go up modestly as a result of the nuclear energy phase-out.

 Experts, however, disagree, with many pointing to Berlin's massive subsidies for solar power as the culprit.

-A pioneering spirits taken hold in Germany thanks to the government's radical reworking of the country's energy policies.
+A pioneering spirit's taken hold in Germany thanks to the government's radical reworking of the country's energy policies.

 Hardly a week goes by without the foundation being laid someplace in the country for a new solar farm, another biogas plant, or an even bigger wind turbine.